a246530/bootstrapCalendarQlik/README.md

 #####You may need to change the qva.loadcss to the commented out one when working with the extension on access point*

-##This extension will screw the css for the default qlikview control.
+##This extension will mess up the css for the default qlikview control.
 If you use this you will only be able to use this for datepicking.